-You will typically be asked to set up the amount and duration of payments when the payout phase begins – not when you initially buy the annuity.
+You will usually be asked to set up the amount and duration of payments when the payout phase begins – not when you initially buy the annuity.
 Talk to an accountant, attorney, or trusted financial adviser before you decide how you want your annuity to pay.
 Companies generally don’t let you change your mind once payments begin.

 The following are some of the most common payout structures.
 Not all annuities offer these options, and some might offer others.

 - Fixed amount.
 The insurance pays the value of the annuity in fixed amounts for the time period stated in the contract.
 If you die before the payouts end, your estate or heirs might continue to receive payments.

 - Life only.
 The company makes payments for as long as you live.
 If you don’t live as long as expected, you might not receive the entire accumulated amount.
 But, if you live longer than expected, you could receive more than the accumulated value of the annuity.
 Life only payments are primarily determined by life expectancy; the longer you are expected to live, the smaller the payment amount will be.

 - Fixed period.
 You receive a payment for as long as you live or for a specific number of years, whichever is longer.
 A designated beneficiary may receive payments after you die.
 The amount of the payments for this option will likely be smaller than for life only because the insurance company is guaranteed to pay a specific amount and could pay more if you live for a long time.